twopirllc/pandas-ta/README.md

         {"kind": "sma", "close": "volume", "length": 20, "prefix": "VOLUME"}, ]
 )
-# To run "Custom Strategy"
+# To run your "Custom Strategy"
 df.ta.strategy(CustomStrategy)

 # Or pass in the name and ta atributes of the "Custom Strategy"
 df.ta.strategy(name=CustomStrategy.name, ta=CustomStrategy.ta)

-# Sanity check.
-Make sure all the columns are there
-df.columns
 ```

 ## __DataFrame kwargs__: _prefix_ and _suffix_